mjambon/blog/src/2020-03-29-software-engineering-notes/index.md

 Any deviation from this scheme adds to the cognitive burden of the person who needs to build the project.

-Routine build under 3 minutes
+Routine build under 2 minutes
 ==

-Rule: A routine `make` invocation may take no more than 3 minutes.
-Or whatever time allows the developer to stay focused and not start checking their email or other distractions.
+Rule: A routine `make` invocation should be short enough for the developer to _not lose focus_.
+This is 1 to 2 minutes.

+Beyond that, the developer loses focus and starts looking at other things.
+Prevent that context switch.

 If followed: No interruptions.
 Happiness.
 Things get done fast.

 If not followed: Developer has to wait 5 minutes for their code to compile or pass tests.
 They go and check their email or company chat.
-Or maybe they go get coffee, or lunch.
+Or maybe they go get coffee or a snack.
 The 5-min break turns into a 15-min or 30-min break.
 Employee gets back to their desk and needs to refocus.
 This adds another 5-10 minutes.
 In the end, it's a series 20-min to 40-min breaks interleaved with 10-20 minutes of